Candidate Fraud Prevention | BridgeView

 Legal

-Screen backgrounds and ensure compliance
+Screen backgrounds and support compliance

-Retail & eCommerce
+Retail and eCommerce

-Catch synthetic hires and maintain platform trust
+Catch synthetic hires and protect platform trust

 What is candidate fraud, and how common is it in remote hiring?